enqueue/tutflaky/README.md

 > All this timeout stuff becomes superfluous once we adopt the _REACTIVE WAY™_,
 > because we won't block any threads.

 Sure, the issue of a Microservice being brought to a halt by hanging connections to a downstream Microservice, might become less of an issue.
 It is still good practice not to leave too much garbage around.
-More importantly, we still have to learn one of the asynchronous ways, e.g. JAX-RS aynchronous API or Quarkus / Vert.x / Mutiny stuff or...
+More importantly, we still have to learn one of the asynchronous or reactive ways, e.g. JAX-RS aynchronous API or Quarkus / Vert.x / Mutiny stuff or...

 ## Retry